 Given the nature of our supply chain, we have to keep in regular contact with key suppliers to ensure continued component delivery to our high standards of quality.

-The Board has ensured effective risk management is fully embedded throughout the organisation, as detailed in the Annual Report for the year to 31st March 2019.
+The Board has ensured effective risk management is fully embedded throughout the organisation, as detailed in the risk management framework section of our annual report.

 The Board receives a monthly assessment of performance against selected risks.
 This assessment is regularly discussed at Board meetings and improvements are monitored.